Logesh-Sakthivel/Logesh-Sakthivel.github.io/_pages/cv.md

     Simulated the t104 communication between the SCADA Master and SCADA Slave.

-    Used Scapy to create the Packet from the scratch in Python.
+    Used Scapy to create the Packet from the ground up in Python.

-    Developed the Python libraries from the scratch for creating and parsing the Packets.
+    Developed the Python libraries from scratch for creating and parsing the Packets.

   * ###### _Fluidmesh_ (now part of Cisco) <span style="color:#b5b5b5;font-size: 11px">Jun 2021 - Sep 2021</span>